CubeAPM

 Pricing & Customer Reviews

-- Criticized for: Opaque pricing, closed architecture, and complexity for new users
+• Criticized for: High pricing, complexity for new users

 Dynatrace vs Zabbix

-Zabbix offers manual, template-driven infrastructure monitoring, whereas Dynatrace brings automated, AI-powered observability and security in a single platform.
-It eliminates the need for stitching together tools, delivering rapid diagnostics and deep system context.
-However, teams seeking open standards, self-hosting, or cost transparency may find Dynatrace’s proprietary model and pricing less accommodating.
+Dynatrace brings automated, AI-powered observability and security in a single platform.
+It eliminates the need for stitching together tools, delivering rapid diagnostics and deeper system context.
+However, it can be costly for smaller teams.
+Zabbix is more cost-effective.

 4. New Relic